Non-overlap Average Treatment Effect Bounds: Estimation and inference

 Moreover,

 \end{theorem}

-Theorem~\ref{thm:bootstrap} establishes the key inferential guarantees.
+Theorem~\ref{thm:bootstrap} establishes the key inferential guarantees, which because of the finite-grid approximation only require the pointwise conditions of Theorem~\ref{thm:weak-conv}.
 First, it shows that the uniform confidence set attains valid coverage across all bounds.
 As a result, the narrowest CI for the ATE, constructed using the maximum lower CI bound and minimum upper CI bound, also maintains valid coverage.
 The crucial caveat is that this comes at a cost: the critical value $\widehat q_{1-\alpha}$ will be larger than its pointwise counterpart.
 In practice, we have seen roughly 10\% increases (e.g., from $1.96$ to approximately $2.1$) with $K = 162$.
 This tradeoff is valuable when researchers are uncertain about the optimal balance between smooth approximation error and estimator variance, and this balance varies substantially across the parameter space.
 Conversely, when prior analyses or diagnostic tools provide clear guidance toward a single parameter combination, the pointwise estimators from the prior section are preferable.
+In the next section, we characterize the relationship between the non-overlap bound confidence interval width and point estimator confidence interval width across different overlap regimes, providing theoretical guidance on when the uniform inference approach is most beneficial.

+A natural question is whether the finite-grid bootstrap procedure of Algorithm~\ref{alg:bootstrap} approximates the theoretically optimal uniform inference as the grid becomes dense.
+The following proposition confirms this, showing that the bootstrap critical value converges to the quantile of the supremum of the limiting Gaussian process as the grid mesh goes to zero.